-At the Adelaide Fringe, we highly value being inclusive and welcoming.
-We aim to ensure everyone can make the most of our program.
+At Adelaide Fringe, we highly value being inclusive and welcoming.
+We aim to ensure everyone can make the most of our program, audiences and artists alike!

 Our FringeTIX staff are trained to provide assistance with access enquiries and ticket bookings.

-You can book tickets online from December 7.
-This year e-tickets will be sent to your email address after the purchase is finalised.
+You can book tickets online and e-tickets will be sent to your email address after the purchase is finalised.
 If you are unable to display your ticket on your mobile device, then you will need to collect a ticket in advance of the event from the venue box office or a FringeTIX outlet.

 Please let us know if you are coming to a venue box office or FringeTix outlet and would like to request assistance.